doctrine/shards/AZURE_FEDERATIONS.md

 * Extend ID Generation layer
 * Implement API that allow users to choose the shard target for any given query

+## Implementation Details

+SQL Azure requires one and exactly one clustered index.
+It makes no difference if the primary key or any other key is the clustered index.
+Sharding requires an external ID generation (no auto-increment) such as GUIDs.
+GUIDs have negative properties with regard to clustered index performance, so that typically you would add a "created" timestamp for example that holds the clustered index instead of making the GUID a clustered index.

 ## Example API:

     @@@ php